Pragmatic Inference Chain (PIC) Improving LLMs' Reasoning of Authentic Implicit Toxic Language: Results and Discussions

-The result may find both similarities and differences with humans’ ability to make pragmatic inferences.
-Previous studies of cognitive psychology studies have found that humans guide their pragmatic inference by abstract 'schemata' -- generalized sets of rules defined in relation to classes of goals \cite{cheng_pragmatic_1985, mazzone_schemata_2011}, instead of concrete examples.
-Our PIC step instructions may be analogous to the rules.
-However, humans extract the rules from concrete and discursive exemplars, such as repeated social experiences of how certain speeches are interpreted in context \cite{ochs_culture_1988}.
-LLMs appear to learn the rules directly without the need for concrete individual demonstrations.

-Overall, the results show that LLMs, regardless of whether they advance in logical reasoning or not, need PIC assistance to achieve a higher performance in reasoning authentic implicit toxic language.
-CoT, which has been efficient in symbolic, arithmetic, and commonsense reasoning, does not perform better than directly prompting LLMs in the task.
-The findings suggest that previous neurological evidence of the difference between logical reasoning and pragmatic inferences \cite{prado_neural_2015, spotorno_beyond_2015} may also apply to artificial neural networks.

-How different types of reasoning tasks result in different neuron activities in artificial neural networks goes beyond the scope of the current study, but we may be able to provide some interdisciplinary explanations for the efficiency of PIC.
+The efficiency of PIC instruction steps may find some interdisciplinary explanations from linguistics and cognitive science.
 Besides the relevance theory revised in Section 2, the Noticing Hypothesis proposed by Schmidt (\citeyear{schmidt_role_1990}) suggests that conscious pick-up of language input is necessary for human learning of language meanings.
 Albeit whether LLMs are conscious is controversial, the first step of the PIC has indeed prompted the LLMs to pick up more linguistic input explicitly.
-This may be explained by a changing weight in their attention mechanism, which, however, needs further investigation.
-Chen and Lee (\citeyear{chen_relationship_2021}) and Chen and Brown (\citeyear{chen_l2_2024}) experimentally evidence that humans build their understanding of context-specific meanings off the back of stereotypical meanings of a language.
+This may be explained by a changing weight in their attention mechanism, which is worth further investigation.
+Chen and Lee (\citeyear{chen_relationship_2021}) and Chen and Brown (\citeyear{chen_l2_2024}) experimentally evidence that humans build their understanding of context-specific meanings off the back of conventional meanings of a language.
 Therefore, the second step of the PIC, which requires the LLMs to explain the literal meaning of the comment, could have provided a foundation for their context-specific understanding of implicit toxicity.
-Lastly, the third step asks the LLMs to compare the meanings of the comment against gender equality principles, namely, bringing up the existing requirements for controlled text generation \cite{liang2024controllabletextgenerationlarge}.
-The potential contributions of each step can thus explain the efficiency of PIC over other prompting methods that could not entail them.
+Finally, the third step asks the LLMs to compare the meanings of the comment against gender equality principles, namely, bringing up the existing requirements for controlled text generation \cite{liang2024controllabletextgenerationlarge}.
+The potential contributions of each step may have boosted the success rate of PIC over other prompting methods that could not entail them.